How Recognition and Reinforcement Make Sense

-Some smart students may believe their hard work is not important enough to continue if nobody recognizes its quality.
+Some smart students may believe their hard work is not important enough to continue if nobody recognizes their works’ quality.

-Excellence takes hard work, and compliments are the motivation that helps the hard work to transform into completion.
+Excellence takes diligence, and compliments are the motivation that helps the hard work to transform into completion.

 Fundamental Five states that students should be recognized when they show forms of improvement in academics.
-If a student has usually earned D’s yet currently makes B’s, that particular achievement is worthy of noticing and celebrating, and it should take away nothing intentionally from another student.
+If a student has usually earned D’s yet currently makes B’s, that particular achievement is worthy of noticing and celebrating.

 In fact, to witness the success of a usually nonchalant student who appears to be transformed into a diligent student could serve as motivation for other “wannabe” excellent students.

 Every little step of academic improvement is “a big deal” and deserves its place in the sun.

 “Reinforcement of student work is required for certain levels of academic success,” says Cain and Laird.
 This idea is particularly important when instructing both the willing student and the sluggish student.
 “Yet, many teachers miss the opportunity to reinforce” (Fundamental Five).